Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 2. **Install Linux**

-  Most of the VPS providers has tools for installing Linux automatically.
-If you're a beginner, we recommand **Ubuntu 16** which is easy to understand.
+  Most of the VPS providers have tools for installing Linux automatically.
+If you're a beginner, we recommand **Ubuntu 16**.

   For Raspberry Pi users, just install `Raspbian
   <https://www.raspberrypi.org/downloads/raspbian/>`_ on a micro-SD card.